 If My Vision Is Blurry After LASIK

 Even though most patients see clearly within a day or so after LASIK, it can take several months before your eyes completely stabilize.
 Until then, improvements in your vision can still occur in fits and jumps.
 If several months pass and your vision is still blurred, be sure to communicate and visit with your LASIK surgeon.
 It may be appropriate to have a second LASIK surgery to sharpen your eyesight further.

 If an enhancement is not required, eyeglasses or contact lenses can help.
 We will be happy to examine your eyes and discuss the options available to you.

 Post- LASIK Eye Care

 Remember to get your routine eye exams post-LASIK.
 Even with perfect vision, you still need to have your eyes examined for glaucoma and other potential problems on a regular basis.
-Contact Browz Eyeware in Calgary to learn more and to book your eye exam.
+Contact Browz Eyeware in Bridgeland to learn more and to book your eye exam.

 Even if your vision seems perfect after LASIK, you may still require eyewear.

 When outdoors, it’s critical to protect your eyes from the sun’s strong and harmful rays with sunglasses that provide 100% UV protection.